norswap/firestarter/packages/frontend/README.md

 Typescript configuration.
 Options are documented [here](https://www.typescriptlang.org/tsconfig).

-- `target`: the Javascript version to compile to, using `es2022` as that is the most recent version
+- `target`: the Javascript version to compile to, using `es2022` as that is the most recent version.
+   This should be `es2023` but it's currently not a valid option (as its identical to `es2022`, though that one does not include the `es2023` libraries).
+   This [should be fixed][es2023-fix] soon.
 - `baseUrl`:  where to look for source files
 - `paths`:  a set of path remappings/aliases
 - `lib`:  standard JS libs to include, we want DOM access manipulation and built-in libraries